ale94lko/powerUp/README.md

 ## Requirements

-- It is necessary to have installed an application server such as [Xampp](https://github.com/ale94lko/powerUp/releases) from which you will also be able to manage your Database system.
+- It is necessary to have installed an application server such as [Xampp](https://github.com/ale94lko/powerUp/releases) from which you will also be able to manage your Database system

 ## Configuration

-- Run the script **"powerUp.sql"** (finded into the project root) into your Database Manager to create the project Database.
+- Run the script **"powerUp.sql"** (finded into the project root) into your Database Manager to create the project Database
-- Copy the project files into your aplication server's folder (in case of using Xampp **"C:\xampp\htdocs"**).
+- Copy the project files into your aplication server's folder (in case of using Xampp **"C:\xampp\htdocs"**)
-- Run from your browser [powerUp](https://localhost/powerUp/)
+- Run from your browser https://localhost/powerUp
+- Enter credential
+    - User: admin
+    - Password: Admin@1

 ## Browser Support